PJM Glossary

 Incremental Capacity Transfer Rights

-A method of allocating the economic value of transmission import capability into a constrained locational deliverability area (LDA) to eligible transmission facility upgrades.
+A method of allocating the economic value of transmission import capability that exists into a constrained locational deliverability area to eligible transmission facility upgrades.

 Incremental Cost

-The incremental energy cost is the cost per MWh to produce all of the energy segments above the economic minimum level.
+The incremental energy cost is the cost per megawatt-hour to produce all of the energy segments above the economic minimum level.
 It is calculated by summing the cost of each segment of energy in the unit’s incremental cost curve up to the generation level.
-This cost is a dollar per hour ($/MWh) rate.
+This cost is a dollar per megawatt-hour rate.

 Inframarginal Unit